Maple Vinaigrette (Easy and Delicious)

 Pure maple syrup adds a complex sweetness to this vinaigrette.
 Be sure to use real maple syrup as opposed to maple flavored table syrup.

-I like to include some chopped fresh garlic to balance the sweetness of the maple syrup in this dressing.
+I like to include some finely chopped fresh garlic to balance the sweetness of the maple syrup in this dressing.
 You can substitute finely chopped onion if you prefer.
 Or you can add 1/4 teaspoon of garlic powder or onion powder if you don’t have the fresh stuff.

 How to Make Maple Vinaigrette

-Shake well for about a minute or until the dressing has thickened.
+Add the extra virgin olive oil, apple cider vinegar, maple syrup, Dijon mustard, chopped garlic, salt, and black pepper to a container with a tight-fitting lid.
+Close the lid tightly, then shake well for about a minute or until the dressing has thickened.
 Alternatively, you can use a blender to mix the ingredients, but I prefer the ease of just shaking everything up in a container or jar.

 A glass bowl full of maple syrup salad dressing with a spoon in it.